Skip to main content

 Tips for Increasing Recall Completion Rates

 As discussed at NHTSA’s Retooling Recalls workshop in 2018, several tactics and strategies have improved completion rates across the industry.
 This material helps to aid in that effort.
-The considerations and tactics outlined below will not necessarily result in the same outcome across industry, since every recall campaign needs to be tailored and a thoughtful approach applied.
+The considerations and tactics outlined below will not necessarily result in the same outcome across the industry since every recall campaign needs to be tailored and a thoughtful approach applied.
 Rather, this description of various approaches is meant to be illustrative of the various “tools” that have been used to improve completion rates with previous safety recalls.
 Nevertheless, every manufacturer should consider this information, with its own experience and lessons learned, in developing a strategy for maximizing recall completion rates.

 Common traits of recall campaigns with high completion rates: